Skip to main content

 6. Do not cover or place any other items on top of the charger.

-Mount the charger vertically with terminals facing down; secure using the 4 mounting holes/slots on the base.
+Mount the Smart IP43 Charger vertically with the terminals facing down; secure using suitable screws though the mounting holes/slots.

-To aid installation, it is recommended to 'hang' the unit using the 2 upper screws and then add the 2 lower screws, before fully securing all 4 screws.
+To aid installation, it is recommended to 'hang' the unit using the 2 upper screws (leave the screw heads ~3mm from the surface) and then install the 2 lower screws, before fully securing all 4 screws.

 Refer to the drawing below for mounting dimensions: